New data structure for univariate polynomial approximation and applications to root isolation, numerical multipoint evaluation, and other problems: Introduction

 Another approach in the literature consists in computing the roots up to a precision high enough such that we can guarantee that all the roots are approximated correctly.
 An explicit bound exists in the case where the input polynomial has integer coefficients.
 Schönhage showed \cite[\S 20]{Srr82}) that if we can compute $\widetilde f$ an approximate factorization of $f$ close enough, then the roots of $f$ are isolated by disks centered on the roots of $\widetilde f$ with a radius depending on the condition number $\kappa$.
 Combined with a bound on $\kappa$ from Mahler \cite[last inequality]{Mmmj64} for polynomials with integer coefficients, and using the algorithm of Pan \cite{Pjsc02} to compute the approximate factorization $\widetilde f$, this leads to a root-isolating algorithm in $\widetilde O(d^2\tau)$ bit operations \cite[\S 10.3.1]{EPTbook14}.
 Note that this algorithm requires $d$ arithmetic operations performed with a precision in $\Omega(d\tau)$, and requires at least a quadratic number of bit operations.
+This method was also improved in practice for small degree polynomials \cite{Grr93}.

 In our case, the bound from Mahler on $\kappa$ implies that the bit complexity of Algorithm~\ref{alg:rootfinding} is also in $\widetilde O(d^2\tau)$, matching the bit-complexity of state-of-the art algorithms in the worst case for square-free polynomials with integer coefficients.